mohasi/psp-nes/README.md

-# psp-nes
+# pspNES
-A NES emulator for the Sony PSP
+A Nintendo Entertainment System (NES) emulator for the Sony PSP